Zacky182/Python-M1/README.md

 ### Usage
 Upon running the program, you will be prompted to log in.
 Use the provided dummy credentials or modify the valid_credentials dictionary in the code to suit your needs.
 Once logged in, you will be presented with a menu where you can choose various options to manage your expenses.
+After adding or updating transactions, the program will save the transaction data to a CSV file named "transaction_history.csv" in the same directory as the script.
+This file will contain details of all recorded transactions for future reference.

 ### Dependencies and Environment requirements:
 1. The code is written in Python, so it requires a Python interpreter to run.
 The code seems compatible with Python 3.x.